Han-Zhenzhong/onnxruntime_my_virtual_npu/onnxruntime/core/providers/my_virtual_npu/INTEGRATION.md

-# Integration Guide for my_cpu Custom Operators
+# Integration Guide for my_virtual_npu Custom Operators

-This document describes how to integrate the my_cpu custom operators into ONNX Runtime build system.
+This document describes how to integrate the my_virtual_npu custom operators into ONNX Runtime build system.

 ## Quick Start